-Porto in northern Portugal is perfect for families who love learning about local history, walking along the coast, and those who love wine!
+Porto in northern Portugal is perfect for families who love learning about local history, and walking along the coast, and those who love wine!
 These are some of our favorite things to do in Porto.

 If you want a beach getaway in Portugal, head to the Algarve.
 With beautiful beaches, delicious seafood (you can find this just about everywhere in Portugal), and copious amounts of sun, it’s a great destination for families.

 I would recommend a one-week Portugal itinerary including Lisbon, Porto, and the Algarve.
 I would give 2 days to Porto and the Algarve and 3 days for Lisbon.
 Here’s a sample Portugal itinerary.

 If you have more time, you’ll definitely want to explore Alentejo.
 Its rolling hills and vineyards remind me of Tuscany!

 Portuguese cuisine typically consists of fresh seafood, meat, and vegetables.
 Most locals like to believe that their food is the best in Europe.
 However, we suggest you go ahead and find out for yourself.
 There are several Michelin-starred restaurants in Portugal, but you can also find fantastic food in the small cafes and eateries.

 You must definitely try the pastel de nata, a custard tart pastry in Lisbon.
 It is one of the most popular desserts in Portugal.
 It is available in almost every cafe and bakery in the city.

 Porto is famous for its Francesinha, a sandwich made with bread, ham, sausage, and steak.
 It is usually covered in cheese and served with a fried egg.